 Joe Rogan and Chael Sonnen

 There were plenty of talking points derived from UFC 225 a few weeks ago; I even wrote about one here.
-But, perhaps the most interesting involves a commentator and a former UFC fighter.
-In the wake of the Chicago event, Joe Rogan and Chael Sonnen have found themselves at opposite ends of the MMA spectrum, on an issue that seems to be becoming more and more prevalent.
+But, perhaps the most interesting involves a UFC commentator and a former UFC fighter.
+In the wake of the Chicago event, Joe Rogan and Chael Sonnen have found themselves at opposite ends of the MMA spectrum.
+On an issue that seems to be becoming more and more prevalent.

 At the top of UFC 225, Joe Rogan alluded to the fact that Colby Covington was knowingly stirring up controversy to help drive PPV buys.
 A fairly innocuous comment, and one I’m sure most of us barely even registered.
 It appears though, that the “American Gangster” was unable to move past it.
 For Chael, this was an.
 To quote the Bad Guy, “first off Captain Obvious, you don’t ever disclose the business.
 You don’t ever turn on the business when you’re in it.”

 Hardcore Fan vs. Casual Fan